LRTA 13000 class: Front cab variations

-When it was first delievered, the fourth-generation trains vary in two frame colors.
+When it was first delivered, the fourth-generation trains vary in two frame colors.
 The first two sets (Trainsets 1 & 2), built in Spain, have a red-painted "forehead" above the windshield and LED sign, while sets 3 to 30, built in Mexico, received a black "forehead".
 Both of the first two trainsets built in Spain had since removed its red forehead in April and May 2025.

 Some train sets has varying signage data as well; train sets that arrived and/or were certified prior to the renaming of Roosevelt station to Fernando Poe Jr. station retained its destination signage.
 Later train sets feature the correct destination name which is noted to scroll instead of being static.
 All train sets had its signage data been updated in preparation for opening of the Cavite Extension Phase 1.